COMP0031VRProject/Documents/TestPlan/test-plan.md

 The test plan imitates the user study in `NaviField`, however, our experiment and paper invastigation will only focusing on navigation scaling without considering visual perspective.
 The test plan will cover the **Travelling Task** and its metrics.

 ## User Study Design
-We here will exam two methods, specifically **Lattice Crushing** and **ChoiField**, and it use homogeneous scaling as the baseline.
+We here will exam two methods, specifically **Lattice Crushing** and **Pressure Ring**, and it use homogeneous scaling as the baseline.
 The experiment will have two perspective:
 * Compare with each other to figure out the advantages and their disadvantages
 * Compare each of them against homogeneous scaling as the metrics
 * Possibly integrate `NaviField` implementation in the framework